mozilla/moz-sql-parser/README.md

 ## About

 SQL queries are translated to JSON objects: Each clause is assigned to an object property of the same name.

+	# SELECT * FROM dual WHERE a>b ORDER BY a+b
+	{
+		"select": "*",
+		"from": "dual"
+		"where": {"gt": ["a","b"]},
+		"orderby": {"add": ["a", "b"]}
+	}

 Expressions are also objects, but with only one property having the name of the operation, and the value holding (an array of) parameters for that operation.

+	{op: parameters}

+and you can see this pattern in the previous example:

+	{"gt": ["a","b"]}

 ### Notes